Virginia Newell

-Virginia Kimbrough Newell (born October 7, 1917) is an American mathematics educator, author, politician, and centenarian.
+Virginia Kimbrough Newell (née Kimbrough; October 7, 1917 – March 14, 2025) was an American politician, mathematics educator and author.
+She was known for being a mathematics professor and the founder of the computer science program at Winston-Salem State University and retired from the university as a professor emeritus.
+Along with Vivian Burke, she was the first African American woman to become alderman of Winston-Salem, North Carolina.
+She was awarded the Order of the Long Leaf Pine in 2017 for her work.

 Early life and education

-Virginia Kimbrough was born on October 7, 1917 in Advance, North Carolina, one of nine children.
-Although her family was African American, she grew up playing with the white children in a white neighborhood; her father, a builder, had the right to vote because he had a white ancestor, and both of her parents had studied at Shaw University, without finishing a degree.
+Virginia Kimbrough was born on October 7, 1917, in Advance, North Carolina, one of nine children.
+Although her family was African American, she grew up playing with the white children in a white neighborhood.
+Her father, a builder, also had the right to vote despite it being the Jim Crow era because he had a white ancestor.
+Both of her parents had studied at Shaw University without finishing a degree.
 Kimbrough learned arithmetic helping her father in his measurements, and won a mathematics competition in elementary school.

-Her family sent her away to live with a great aunt, so that she could obtain a better education at Atkins High School (North Carolina).
+Her family sent her away to live with a great aunt, so that she could obtain a better education at North Carolina's Atkins High School.
 There, she learned mathematics from teachers Togo West and Beatrice Armstead, earning straight A's and becoming a teacher's assistant.
 After graduating in 1936, she obtained scholarships from many colleges, and chose to major in mathematics at Talladega College, a historically black college in Alabama.
 Many of her teachers there had previously taught at Ivy League universities, and had come to Talladega to teach because of mandatory retirement at their former employers.

 She later earned a master's degree from New York University, and took courses from the University of Wisconsin, Atlanta University, University of Chicago, and North Carolina State College.
 She completed a doctorate in education at the University of Sarasota in 1976, with the dissertation Development of mathematics self-instructional learning packages with activities from the newspaper for prospective elementary school teachers enrolled at Winston-Salem State University.

-Mathematics
+Career

-After college, Kimbrough returned to Atkins High School as a mathematics teacher.
+Kimbrough post-college returned to Atkins High School as a mathematics teacher.
 There, in 1943, she married George Newell, who had been her biology teacher at the same school, changing her name to Virginia Newell.
-They both taught at several institutions in Atlanta and Raleigh, North Carolina, including Washington Graded and High School, John W. Ligon High School, and Shaw University, where Virginia Newell was an associate professor of mathematics from 1960 to 1965.
+They had two daughters together: Glenda and Virginia, who are both physicians.
+Newell and her husband both taught at several institutions in Atlanta and Raleigh, North Carolina, including Washington Graded and High School, John W. Ligon High School, and Shaw University, where Virginia Newell was an associate professor of mathematics from 1960 to 1965.
+George Newell died in 1989.